open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 the response body; or 3xx codes with max redirects exceeded), in which case status MUST be set to `Error`.

-For HTTP status codes in the 4xx range span status MUST be left unset in case of `SpanKind.SERVER` and MUST be set to `Error` in case of `SpanKind.CLIENT`.
+For HTTP status codes in the 4xx range span status MUST be left unset regardless of `SpanKind`.

 For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status MUST be set to `Error`.